Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 ## A. Waves

 Any sounds correspond to a wave.
 A wave that make fluid (Mainly Air for sound) vibrate and produce earable sound.
-It exist 4 type of waves, Sine, Square, Triangle, Sawtooth. &nbsp;
+It exist 4 type of waves, Sine, Square, Triangle, Sawtooth.

 Each wave produce a different type of sound.

 For all waves, a few technicals terms come along: